Reducing Functional Decline in Older Adults during Hospitalization: A Best Practice Approach

 • Ensure assistive devices are in use: hearing aids in place; glasses on; walker or cane.

 • Ensure use of appropriate footwear to encourage mobility and prevent falls.

-• Use of environmental enhancements for eldercare including handrails, uncluttered hallways, large clocks and calendars, elevated toilet seats, and door levers.
+• Utilize environmental enhancements for age-friendly care including handrails, uncluttered hallways, large clocks and calendars, elevated toilet seats, and door levers.

-• Integrate established protocols aimed at reducing the risk for geriatric syndromes and improving self care, continence, nutrition, mobility, sleep, skin care, cognition, and minimizing adverse effects of selected procedures (e.g. urinary catherization).
+• Integrate established evidence-based protocols aimed at reducing risk for geriatric syndromes and improving self-care, continence, nutrition, mobility, sleep, skin care, cognition, and minimizing adverse effects of selected procedures (e.g. urinary catheterization).

-• Evaluate the appropriateness of medications, minimizing the use of sedative-hypnotic medications, and ensuring correct medication dosing; monitor responses to drug therapy and ensure medication reconciliation during hospitalization, at discharge, and during any transitions in care.
+• Evaluate the appropriateness of medications, minimizing the use of sedative-hypnotic medications, and ensuring correct medication dosing and frequency; monitor responses to drug therapy and ensure medication reconciliation during hospitalization, at discharge, and during any transitions in care.

 • Promote safety while encouraging independence and maintaining dignity.

 • Integrate geriatric interdisciplinary team training with use of geriatric specialists and acute care for elderly (ACE) and geriatric resource nurse (GRN) models of care.